-A Rocha Canada (the "Organization") was incorporated under the Canada Corporations Act on October 6, 1999 and registered as a society on October 28, 2004 under the Society Act of British Columbia and as a corporation on April 21, 2005 under the Corporations Act of Manitoba and on June 15, 2016 under the Ontario Business Corporations Act.
+A Rocha Canada (the "Organization") was incorporated under the Canada Corporations Act on October 6, 1999 and continued under the Canada Not-for-Profit Corporations Act (CNCA) in 2016.
 The organization is registered with Canada Revenue Agency as a charitable organization under the provisions of the Income Tax Act of Canada and as such is exempt from income taxes.